thesourcerer8/novena-debian-installer/README.md

     For MBR partition tables: Change ID ('i') to 0x4e6f7653.
     For GPT partition tables: Change partition UUID ('u').
 Note: fdisk wants the UUID in full 8-4-4-4-12 format, so you will want to make up some additional digits, e.g. 4e6f764d-0300-0000-0000-012345678901.

+Testing

+Note that this has been tested on a Novena laptop.
+Only guided partitions where tested (encrypted and non-excryptedm and only "make one partition").
+UART output should work, as should HDMI, but this has been untested.
+If you have tested these successfully or have issues, please let me know.